oidc-sweden/specifications/swedish-openid-federation-profile-1_0.md

 Although the resolve response includes the Trust Chain in the `trust_chain` Claim as required by [@!OpenID.Federation, section 8.3.2], most consumers resolving peer metadata for the purpose of establishing protocol-level trust do not need to process or validate the Trust Chain themselves, as the Federation Resolver has already performed this validation.
 Such consumers **MAY** ignore the `trust_chain` Claim in the resolve response.

+**Note:** Depending on the federation's Trust Mark Policy, see (#trust_mark_policy), the `trust_marks` Claim of the resolve response might not contain instances for all Trust Marks held by the Entity, see (#obtaining_trust_marks).
+An Entity consuming resolve responses is expected to be aware of the federation's policy for Trust Marks.

 # Trust Marks {#trust_marks}

 ## Trust Mark Policy {#trust_mark_policy}